Azure/bicep-registry-modules/avm/res/storage/storage-account/README.md

 ### Parameter: `minimumTlsVersion`

 Set the minimum TLS version on request to storage.
+The TLS versions 1.0 and 1.1 are deprecated and not supported anymore.

 - Required: No
 - Type: string